 Your dog might have their favorite brand of store-bought treats, but what if we told you that there were some homemade, pet-friendly snacks that you could make at home?
 If your pup is already your shadow in the kitchen, get prepared for them to be glued to you while you’re cooking up these ingredients.

-To guide you through this cooking process, we spoke to Dr. Kwane Stewart, a veterinarian and member of Fetch by The Dodo’s Veterinary Advisory Board.
+To guide you through this cooking process, we spoke to Dr. Kwane Stewart, a veterinarian and member of Fetch’s Veterinary Advisory Board.
 He’s sharing his favorite dog-friendly ingredients, food items that shouldn't be in their diet and the inspiration behind his dog-treat recipes.